-The Benito Juárez Hemicycle is one of multiple focal points in the Alameda Central.
-A meeting point, a prominent landmark, and a historical monument, it’s as Neoclassical as things are ever likely to get.
+The Benito Juárez Hemicycle is one of the multiple focal points of the Alameda Central.
+A meeting point, a prominent landmark and a historical monument, it is as Neoclassical as things get.

-Semicircular, with strong Greek influence, the monument’s 12 Doric columns hold up an entablature and a frieze structure of the same order.
-The sculpture in the center depicts Benito Juárez with an allegorical “Patria/homeland” crowning him in laurels.
-A second, the law, holds a torch above his head.
-Below a republican eagle opens its wings above Neoaztec frets, and a base upon which two lions recline.
+Semicircular, with a strong Greek influence, the monument’s 12 Doric columns support an entablature and a frieze structure of the same order.
+The central sculpture represents Benito Juárez with an allegorical “homeland” crowning him in laurels.
+The second allegory, “law” holds a torch above his head.
+Below, the eagle of republicanism spreads its wings on Neo-Aztec frets and a base on which two lions recline.

-Construction began on the monument in 1906 to mark the centennial of Juárez’s birth.
-Engineers were assigned by Porfirio Díaz, personally, and sculptures were completed by the Italian artist Alessandro Lazzerini.
+Construction of the monument began in 1906 to commemorate the centennial of Juárez’s birth.
+Engineers were personally assigned by Porfirio Díaz, and the sculptures were completed by the Italian artist, Alessandro Lazzerini.

-Dedicated on September 18, 1910, the Benito Juárez Hemicycle was the site of National Lottery drawings for many decades.
-Since the Lottery moved to their own headquarters, it’s served as the backdrop for thousands of quinceañeras and other similar events that mark the seasons and stages of Mexican life.
+Dedicated on September 18, 1910, the Benito Juárez Hemicycle was the site of National Lottery drawings for decades.
+The same space had been the site of the Kiosko Morisco when it returned from several events abroad.
+When the Lottery moved into its own building, the monument became a backdrop for thousands of photos and it remains so to this day.